taocpp/PEGTL/doc/Introduction.md

    // Specialisation of the user-defined action to do
    // something when the 'name' rule succeeds; is called
    // with the portion of the input that matched the rule,
-   // packaged in an instance of a dedicated input class.
+   // packaged in an instance of pegtl::action_input<>.

    template<>
    struct action< name >